avalanche-foundation/ACPs/ACPs/30-avalanche-warp-x-evm.md

 ## Motivation

 Avalanche Subnets enable the creation of independent blockchains within the Avalanche Network.
-Each Avalanche Subnet registers its validator set on the Avalanche P-Chain, which serves as an effective "membership chain" for every Subnet on the Avalanche Network.
+Each Avalanche Subnet registers its validator set on the Avalanche P-Chain, which serves as an effective "membership chain" for the entire Avalanche Ecosystem.

-By providing read access to the validator set of every Subnet on the Avalanche Network, any Subnet can look up the validator set of any other Subnet within the Avalanche Ecosystem to verify an Avalanche Warp Message.
-This registry of validator set info completely replaces he need for point-to-point exchange of validator set info between Subnets resulting in a light weight protocol that allows seamles, on-demand communication between Subnets.
+By providing read access to the validator set of every Subnet on the Avalanche Network, any Subnet can look up the validator set of any other Subnet within the Avalanche Ecosystem to verify an Avalanche Warp Message, which replaces the need for point-to-point exchange of validator set info between Subnets.
+This enables a light weight protocol that allows seamless, on-demand communication between Subnets.

 For more information on the Avalanche Warp Messaging message and payload formats see here: